Ovarian Cancer

 Chemotherapy for ovarian cancer

-Chemotherapy drugs are usually given by infusion into a vein (intravenously), which may take several hours.
-Women described it as feeling cold, but painless.
-This is usually followed by a rest period of a few weeks, which allows the body to recover from unwanted effects of the treatment.
-Together, the treatment and rest period is known as a cycle of chemotherapy.
+Each session of chemotherapy is usually followed by a rest period of a few weeks, which allows the body to recover from unwanted effects of the treatment.
+Together, the treatment session and rest period are known as a cycle of chemotherapy.
 The number of cycles depends on the type of cancer and how well it responds to the drugs.
-Generally six cycles of chemotherapy are given, over 4-5 months.
-Chemotherapy is often given as an out-patient treatment but it sometimes means spending a few days in hospital.
-The drug most commonly used to treat ovarian cancer in the first instance is carboplatin, either alone or in combination with paclitaxel (Taxol) but there are other chemotherapies used.
+Generally, 6 cycles of chemotherapy are given over 4-5 months with each cycle lasting between 1-4 weeks depending on the type of chemotherapy that is given.

 Some women we talked to were anxious because they didn't know what chemotherapy would involve.
 A few felt discouraged because other people being treated looked very ill.
 Women described the process of being given the treatment, including extra drugs to minimise unwanted effects.
 A few had veins that were difficult to inject because they had already been used many times.